-Man’s Relational Needs: “It is not good for man to be alone” Gen 2:18, NIV
+Don’t Walk Alone (Part #1): People need coaching.
+“It is not good for man to be alone” Gen 2:18, NIV

 Don’t Walk Alone (Part #2): Paul gives Timothy “tools” for coaching, ”All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.” -2 Tim 3:16-17

 In 1670, Blaise Pascal (1623-1662) described the God-shaped spiritual vacuum inside each man (Pensees, pg 113.)
-Three hundred and fifty years later, Drs John Townsend and Henry Cloud identify a similar man-shaped relational vacuum in man.
+Three hundred and fifty years later, Drs John Townsend and Henry Cloud identify a similar man-shaped relational vacuum in each man.
 Citing 2008 studies by Cacioppo and Patrick, Townsend and Cloud write, “Longitudinal studies have proven over and over that without significant supportive relationships, we have more psychological dysfunctions, we have more health problems and we die sooner.”
 (Townsend & McCloud, People Fuel, p29.
 Emphasis added)

 Then he (Jesus) gave them this parable: “Once upon a time a man had a fig-tree growing in his garden, and when he came to look for the figs, he found none at all.
 So he said to his gardener, ‘Look, I have come expecting fruit on this fig-tree for three years running and never found any.
 Better cut it down.
 Why should it use up valuable space?’
 And the gardener replied, ‘Master, don’t touch it this year till I have had a chance to dig round it and give it a bit of manure.
 Then, if it bears after that, it will be all right.
 But if it doesn’t, then you can cut it down.’”
 (JB Phillips)

+Like soil experts, Godly coaches determine what is needed for personal growth.
+Equally important, spiritual maturity helps them know how to apply essential nutrients.
 Good coaches balance grace and truth.
 In discipleship we learn truth (i.e., God’s Law and character).
 As coaches, we practice Christlikeness.
-People fruit is grown in soils with liberal amounts of grace, love, acceptance, hope, faith, empathy and acceptance … and truth.
+People fruit is grown in soils with generous amounts of grace, love, acceptance, hope, faith, empathy and acceptance … and truth.
 Coaching is about empathy, insight and experience.
-Good coaches understand the soil of a person’s heart before applying nutrients.
+Good coaches must understand the soil of a person’s heart before applying nutrients.

 Pastor Chuck and Tom Landry served together on the Board for Dallas Theological Seminary (“DTS”) in the 1970s.
 During that tenure, one of the most heinous coaching incidents in college football occurred.
 Woody Hayes, the outspoken and fiery Ohio State coach who had amassed five national football championships and thirteen Big Ten titles, slugged Clemson nose guard Charlie Bauman after his game ending interception of an Ohio State pass at the 1978 Gator Bowl.
 The punch ended Coach Hayes football coaching career.
 He was disgraced and incurred the wrath of the NCAA, the public and every media pundit.
 Humiliated and shunned, Hayes retreated in shame from fans and the public eye.